RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

   return $ Collision $ normalized centerDiff
 ```

-It returns a "Maybe Collision" because a collision might not take.
+It returns a "Maybe Collision" because a collision might not take place.
 Notice the "do" notation.
 We are in the "Maybe" monad, which causes the function to automatically return Nothing if one of out circle shapes return Nothing (if you do not understand, see [here][maybeMonad]).
 So we are getting the vector between the center positions and testing its square against the square of the sums of the radian of the circles.
 The guard function (from Control.Monad) causes the monad to return with "Nothing" if the circles are not close enough.